 Figure 17.
-Common types of fasteners for bolting machinery to concrete floors.
+Popular method for anchoring machinery to a concrete floor.

 Assembly

 The machine must be fully assembled before it can be operated.
 Before beginning the assembly process, refer to Required for Setup and gather all the items listed.
 To ensure the assembly process goes smoothly, first clean any parts that are covered or coated in heavy-duty rust preventative (if applicable).